How AI transforms sales prospecting: the definitive guide

 What is customer retention?

-A strong customer retention strategy helps reduce the cost of growth by turning customers into advocates and predictably securing opportunities for renewal and expansion.
+Customer retention is important because a strong strategy helps reduce the cost of growth by turning customers into advocates and securing renewal and expansion opportunities predictably.

 Lower customer acquisition costs

-Acquiring new customers is often significantly more expensive than retaining existing ones.
+Acquiring new customers is five to seven times more expensive than retaining existing ones, according to research from Bain & Company featured in Harvard Business Review.
+The same research found that increasing customer retention by just 5% can boost profits by 25% to 95%.
 By focusing on their customer retention plan, businesses can budget more resources to enhance their product or service and improve their reputation.

 More predictable revenue